|For more information contact:

 Escanaba, MI 49829

 Are you interested in why people do the things they do?
-Maybe you’re curious about memory or personality or the way we develop, or how we make decisions.
-Perhaps you’ve wondered about how the brain works or how groups influence us.
-Psychology is an area in the social and behavioral sciences that studies behavior and mental processes, and can provide insights that are valuable for both our personal and professional lives.
+Maybe you’re curious about memory or personality or the way we develop across the lifespan, or how we make decisions.
+Perhaps you’ve wondered about how the brain works or how groups influence us or the causes of psychological disorders.
+Psychology is a specialty area in the social and behavioral sciences that studies behavior and mental processes, and can provide insights that are valuable for both our personal and professional lives.

+Learning about psychology can be helpful no matter your career path.
 Taking courses in psychology can prepare an individual for a wide variety of careers – nurse, teacher, law enforcement officer, business manager, and for the roles we play – parent, student, citizen, and worker.
+Any career or profession that requires people skills, analytical skills, writing skills, and research skills will benefit from an understanding of psychology.